Docaro

 4.1

-This inventory was conducted on 15 October 2023 at 14:30.
+The inventory was conducted on 15 October 2023 at 14:30.

 4.2

-Entry was made with the Tenant’s permission using the front door key under normal daylight conditions with no adverse weather.
+Entry was made with the tenant's permission using the front door key under normal daylight conditions with no adverse weather.

 4.3